 A razored wolf cut with bangs for thick hair is great for a heavily layered style.
 Created using a razor technique, a stylist can make texture and wispiness for a fun, shaggy cut.

 Try a wolf shaggy cut for curly hair for an effortless style.
-By adding extra layers, a wolf cut on naturally curly hair is a very curl enhancing medium hairstyle.
+Adding extra layers makes a wolf cut on naturally curly hair a very curl-enhancing medium hairstyle.

 Try a wolf shaggy lob with face-framing bangs for a voluminous wolf haircut.
-Beautiful on any hair type, including fine, straight hair, a wolf cut can add a lot of volume.
+Beautiful on any hair type, including fine, straight hair, this chop can add much volume.

 Mullet wolf hair with soft waves is perfect for medium-length hair looking to add volume and texture.
 Soft yet edgy, a layered mullet hairstyle can be created using a hot tool when hair is not naturally wavy.
-Ask your stylist how to replicate.
+Ask your stylist how to replicate it.

 Related: See more shaggy mullet hairstyle ideas.